Diseases

 • Time to develop new or improved diagnostics

-In general, the development of tests is much faster and less expensive than developing vaccines.
-From development through validation to commercial availability will be time consuming and can take years.
+In general, development of tests is much faster and cheaper than developing vaccines.
+However, from development through validation to commercial availability is time consuming and can take years.

 • Cost of developing new or improved diagnostics and their validation

 The development and validation of new tests is time consuming and labour intensive which is costly.
-Costs cannot be specified as they will depend on the nature of the test and the cost of producing reagents and supplying reading or processing machines if necessary Once validated there will need to be a commercial company willing to market the test.
+Costs cannot be specified as they depend on the nature of the test and the cost of producing reagents and supplying reading or processing machines if necessary.
+External validation, if necessary, can also be expensive.
+Marketing is also an expense.

 • Research requirements for new or improved diagnostics